 - "The cabin is tightly constructed with new high-quality materials.
-The center stack features an attractive, high-tech appearance, but it's excessively cluttered with identical-looking buttons." -- Kelley Blue Book
+The center stack features an attractive, high-tech appearance, but it's excessively cluttered with identical-looking buttons." -- Kelley Blue Book (2013)

 - "The Crosstour offers a roomy cabin, with respectable head- and legroom in the front and rear seats.
 The seats themselves are comfortable and supportive, though some may find the lumbar support too aggressive." -- Edmunds

-- "This means that the center stack is crowded with a plethora of buttons -- opting for the navigation system only adds to the button overload.
+- "When it comes to the look of its cabin, the 2014 Honda Crosstour is a dead ringer for the previous-generation Accord sedan on which it is based.
+This means that the center stack is crowded with a plethora of buttons, and opting for the navigation system only adds to the button overload.
 Fortunately, the combination of a high-mounted screen, voice activation and a multipurpose control knob serves to simplify operation of the many systems." -- Edmunds

 The Honda Crosstour has 25.7 cubic feet of cargo space with all seats in use and 51.3 cubic feet of space when the rear seats are folded.
 The Crosstour also comes standard with a hidden, removable storage compartment under the cargo floor.
 Most critics are disappointed that the Crosstour doesn't have as much cargo space as other wagons or crossovers SUVs, and they say that the Crosstour’s large wheel wells take up a lot of space in the cargo area, making it harder to load wide items.
 A few reviewers like that the mats in the cargo area have both carpeted and plastic sides, which makes them easy to clean.